stellar/django-polaris/docs/sep6_and_sep24/index.rst

 a great UI out of the box.
 See the `Static Files`_ django page for more information.

+Compile these static assets using the following commands:

 | Compile static assets: ``python manage.py compilescss``
 | Collect static assets: ``python manage.py collectstatic --no-input``